 Selection of Wood

 Whenever working on any piece of wood, it is wise to arrange more delicate parts of a design along the grain, instead across the grain.
 Also, while woodworking remember the more slender stalks or leaf pints should not be too much separated from their adjacent surroundings.

 These are relatively easy to work on.
-Other types of woods which are good to work on are mahogany, chestnut, and American walnut.
+Mahogany, chestnut and American walnut are also good to work on.
 Wood parts which are painted for a decorative purpose should not be very delicate in nature, and should be made using pine wood.